 In September 2011, records show, a former reporter working for then Mayor Jerry Sanders wrote up a work plan for investigating DeMaio.
 That plan was a road map for opponents of DeMaio to hire another former reporter to investigate him.

-The plan stated the investigating reporter “Will explore the embarrassing story about DeMaio’s being caught committing a self-gratifying sexual act in City Hall restroom, reserved for male council members, during a council meeting.”
+The plan, stated the investigating reporter, was to “explore the embarrassing story about DeMaio’s being caught committing a self-gratifying sexual act in City Hall restroom, reserved for male council members, during a council meeting.”

 The work plan was part of an overall effort against DeMaio, McCulloch said.